Theta-Dev/ConstructionWand/README.md

 ~~Shamelessly stolen~~ Inspired by the Trowel from Quark.

 ## Undo

-Holding down SHIFT+CTRL while looking at a blocks will show you the last blocks you placed with a green border around them.
-SHIFT+CTRL+Right clickking any of them will undo the operation, giving you all the items back.
+Holding down Sneak+OPTKEY while looking at a block will show you the last blocks you placed with a green border around them.
+Sneak+OPTKEY+Right clicking any of them will undo the operation, giving you all the items back.
 If you used the Destruction core, it will restore the blocks.

 ## Additional features

-- If you have shulker boxes in your inventory filled with blocks, the wand can pull them out and place them
+- Shulker boxes, bundles (MC 1.17+) and many containers from other mods can provide building blocks for the wand

 - Botania compatibility: The Black Hole Talisman can supply blocks just like shulker boxes can.
 Having a Rod of the Lands / Rod of the Depths in your inventory will provide you with infinite dirt/cobble at the cost of Mana.

 - Having blocks in your offhand will place them instead of the block you're looking at